xingstar97/Harvard_CS109/cs109a_hw9_web.md

 **These datasets are read in to their respective variables for you.**

-**1.1** Plot the first row of the `X_train` training data and visually verify that it is a sinusoidal curve.

-**1.2** The first row of the `y_train` data is $[0.024, 0.533, 0.018, 0.558]$.
-Visually or numerically verify that the first row of X_train is 1000 equally-spaced samples in $[0,10\pi]$ from the function $f(x) = 0.024\sin(0.533\,x) + 0.018\cos(0.558\,x)$.
-This pattern (y_train is the true parameters of the curve in X_train) will always hold.

-**1.3** Use `Sequential` and `Dense` from Keras to build a fully-connected neural network.
-You can choose any number of layers and any number of nodes in each layer.

-**1.4** Compile your model via the line `model.compile(loss='mean_absolute_error', optimizer='adam')` and display the `.summary()`.
-Explain why the first layer in your network has the indicated number of parameters.

-**1.5** Fit your model to the data for 50 epochs using a batch size of 32 and a validation split of 0.2.
-You can train for longer if you wish- the fit tends to improve over time.

-**1.6** Use the `plot_predictions` function to plot the model's predictions on `X_test` to the true values in `y_test` (by default, it will only plot the first few rows).
-Report the model's overall loss on the test set.
-Comment on how well the model performs on this unseen data.
-Do you think it has accurately learned how to map from sample data to the coefficients that generated the data?

-**1.7** Examine the model's performance on the 9 train/test pairs in the `extended_test` variables.
-Which examples does the model do well on, and which examples does it struggle with?

-**1.8** Is there something that stands out about the difficult examples, especially with respect to the data the model was trained on?
-Did the model learn the mapping we had in mind?
-Would you say the model is overfit, underfit, or neither?

 **Hint**:
 - Keras's documentation and examples of a Sequential model are a good place to start.